DKepov/geoipdownload/README.md

 **GeoIP and GeoLite Update Program.**

-A lightweight bash alternative to the official `geoipupdate` client from MaxMind.
+A lightweight bash alternative to the official `geoipupdate` client from MaxMind for updating GeoIP and GeoLite databases.

-_Development of this program began even before the official client was released.
-It has now been finalized._
+_Development of this program began even before the official client was released like a good.
+It has now been finalized. :)_

 # GeoIP Database Downloader